lmflorian/Cloudera-CDP-Administrator-Private-Cloud-Base/README.md

 As mentioned before, this tools is used to manage the clusters and their services, but you can also use Cloudera Manager to execute installations, upgrades, maintanance workflows, encryption, access controls, and replication.

+In other words, It is a web application used by administrators to:

+-	Add a cluster (s)
+-	Start and stop the cluster
+-	Start and stop services
+-	Manage hosts
+-	Manage cluster resources
+-	Monitor cluster (s)
+-	Configure cluster (s)
+-	Manage users and security
+-	Upgrade the cluster

 ### Before installing Cloudera Manager

 **Pre-install consideratons**